 The unhindered permeability of air in sandy soil encourages microbial activities.
 These microorganisms deteriorate organic material easily.
 Due to these reasons, sandy soil is not suitable for planting, but it is suitable for particular plants.

-To improve sandy soil:
+To improve health of sandy soil:

 - Add organic materials, droppings, or compost.
 (About three to four inches or its equivalent)

 - Cover the plants with any part of plants, such as bark, leaves straws, e.t.c.
 Mulching helps water retention of soil

 - Yearly, add about organic materials (about two inches)